furqan-shah2/exploring-text-data/index.md

 # Introduction

-In this tutorial, we will apply some basic textual analysis on data extracted from companies’ annual reports.
-The example data used is self-annotated, where narratives are classified into the following categories for each company’s annual report: Financial, Human, Intellectual, Natural, Social & Relationship, Manufactured, and an Unclassified category.
+In this tutorial, we will apply some basic textual analysis on data extracted from 23 companies’ annual reports.
+The example data used is self-annotated, where narratives are classified into the following categories for each company annual report: Financial, Human, Intellectual, Natural, Social & Relationship, Manufactured, and an Unclassified category.
 This classification helps us explore different aspects of the companies’ reports and analyze how they communicate